Sea Wolves Howl

 When they brave the wild sea, the differences that divide them on land are stripped away as they expose their bodies and souls to the water, to nature, and sometimes to each other.
 In this sacred space, they are seen, supported, celebrated and loved for their true selves.

 Created through extensive interviews and conversations with the real Sea Wolves community, this work transforms their actual words into dialogue, monologue, song, image and movement.
-Featuring older female and gender-fluid performers boldly strutting their stuff in their togs, Sea Wolves Howl celebrates community resilience, the transformative power of nature, and the beauty of finding your wet and wild together.
+Featuring older female and gender queer performers boldly strutting their stuff in their togs, Sea Wolves Howl celebrates community resilience, the transformative power of nature, and the beauty of finding your wet and wild together.

 Presented by: Frankston Arts Centre and 60% Water and Cluster Arts Global as part of Season 2026